 Monitoring the trend in actual harvest volumes and wood supply modelling will be used to:

 - indicate whether the Coastal IFOA conditions are affecting wood supply over time and, if yes

 - evaluate volumetric impacts and the specific conditions that are impacting wood supply.

 For the purposes of the monitoring program, ‘wood supply’ is defined as: The volume, species and grade of native forest high quality logs (large and small), that can be economically and sustainably supplied to the forestry industry from a given region over the short to medium term (5 to 20 years), while maintaining forest landscape values, as reflected in the Ecologically Sustainable Forest Management principles in Regional Forest Agreements, over the medium to long term (20 to 100 years).

-for predicted wood supply from coastal native hardwood state forests:
+- Historic actual wood supply from NSW coastal native state forests (2003-2019)